aestevaomoraes/google-analytics-revenue-conversion-analysis/docs/architecture.md

 ---

+## Business Questions Answered

+This project investigates:

+- Which sessions generated revenue?
+- What is the overall conversion rate?
+- Which pages participate in purchasing journeys?
+- Which landing pages drive revenue?
+- Which acquisition channels convert best?
+- Which devices generate purchases?
+- How does user engagement impact revenue?

+---

 ## Business Objective

-Transform raw nested web analytics data into actionable business insights that support decision-making and performance optimization.
+Transform raw nested Google Analytics session data into actionable business insights that support revenue growth, conversion optimization, and data-driven decision-making.